 All of the above topics are completely valid points in an overarching article.
 But each of them can also be easily developed into an individual piece.

-The link between angle and writing for SEO
+The link between story angle and SEO content writing

 Of the six criteria Rand establishes in his original article, three are directly related to the story’s angle.
 And we’re going to break them down one by one.